Allan Savory caused the slaughter of 40,000 elephants in a vain attempt to save the planet by stopping desertification.

 Thankfully, Allan Savory had the humility to admit he was wrong and the tenacity to spend his life finding a solution to the problem his fellow scientists caused.

 Desertification Before Dinner?

 One of the biggest culprits is the US Department of the Interior.
-The United States government has promoted desertification—turning grasslands and forests into barren desert—by driving cattle and herds off of government property, believing that animals cause desertification.
+The United States government has promoted desertification—turning grasslands and forests into barren deserts—by driving cattle and herds off government property, believing that animals cause desertification.

 The Solution to Desertification Is What’s For Dinner

 Savory and his team have reversed desertification of over 15 million hectares by introducing herds of cattle and sheep to deserts.